DelineaXPM/delinea-platform/Scripts/SecretServer/JamF/RemotePasswordChanger/readme.md

 ## Update Jamf User template
 - Log in to Secret Server Tenant
 - Navigate to ***Administration*** -> ***Secret Templates***
-- Find and Select the Jamf User Template created in the [Instructions.md Document](../Instructions.md)
+- Find and Select the Jamf User Template created in the [Instructions Document](../Instructions.md)
 - Select the ***Mapping*** Tab
 - In the ***Password Changing*** section, click edit and fill out the following
   - ***Enable RPC*** Checked